rpt09-orchid/meng-rooms/README.md

 # Systems Design Project for Rooms Service

-The focus of this project is to take the legacy project [`Rooms Service`]((https://github.com/rpt09-mulder/rooms)) and optimize back-end database and querying performance.
+The goal of this project is to take the legacy project [`Rooms Service`]((https://github.com/rpt09-mulder/rooms)) and optimize back-end database and querying performance.

 ## Table Of Contents:
 + [Related Projects](#Related-Projects)